abhiverse01/the-coders-handbook/information/info.md

   optional = false
   python-versions = ">=2.7, !=3.0.*, !=3.1.*, !=3.2.*, !=3.3.*, !=3.4.*, <4"
   ```
--- .lock File:
+- .lock File:
--- Consistency: Ensures all developers and environments use the exact same versions of dependencies.
+- Consistency: Ensures all developers and environments use the same versions of dependencies.
--- Reproducibility: Facilitates the recreation of the environment as it was when the lock file was generated.
+- Reproducibility: Facilitates the recreation of the environment as it was when the lock file was generated.

 ## .yml and .yaml File